Collective effects in O-O and Ne-Ne collisions at $\sqrt{s_{\mathrm{NN}}}$=5.36 TeV from a hybrid approach: Conclusions and outlook

 In this work, O-O and Ne-Ne collisions at a center of mass energy of $\sqrt{s_{\text{NN}}}$=\SI{5.36}{\tera\electronvolt} were simulated using three different modeling approaches, including the hadronic transport evolution SMASH, the SMASH-vHLLE hybrid approach and Angantyr, with the goal to analyze the emergence of collective effects in hybrid approaches.

-The anisotropic flow coefficients were calculated from multi-particle cumulant methods with sub-events, in order to reduce non-flow contributions.
-As expected, we observe a big enhancement of $v_2$ and $v_3$ from the hybrid model, while the SMASH transport and Angantyr are dominated by non-flow.
-This and the large impact of flow fluctuations on $v_n\{2\}$ highlight the importance of higher order cumulants and non-flow reduction measures when analyzing flow signals from small collision systems, which will be necessary for the interpretation of experimental data from the LHC.
+The anisotropic flow coefficients were calculated from multiparticle cumulant methods with subevents, in order to reduce nonflow contributions.
+We observe clear differences between the collective and non-collective models, namely opposite trends in $v_n$ and mass ordering patterns in the differential flow results.

+Although the absolute value of the flow results from the hybrid model are highly parameter dependent, the quantitative behavior is not, resulting in a characteristic decrease with centrality.
+We find that the SMASH transport and Angantyr are dominated by nonflow, highlighting the importance of higher order cumulants and nonflow reduction measures when analyzing flow signals from small collision systems, which is crucial for the interpretation of experimental data from the LHC.

 The nuclear modification factor from the hybrid approach shows the expected results for particle spectra from the thermal model divided by vacuum spectra.
 The observed mass ordering of $R_{\mathrm{AA}}$ is a clear sign of radial flow due to the QGP expansion.
 In addition, a clear difference emerges between the two nuclear configurations, with the $\alpha$-clustered configuration increasing $R_{\mathrm{AA}}$.
 The pure hadronic evolution of SMASH shows only a small enhancement below 1 GeV from particles being decelerated by the medium, while Angantyr shows almost no modification at all.
 In conclusion, if there is a fluid-like QGP forming in O-O collisions, we expect a big enhancement of $v_2$ and $v_3$ in central collisions and that a significant difference between nuclear structure is only observed if collective dynamics are present in the system.
-We also highlights the importance of properly treating non-flow contributions and flow fluctuations when simulating small collision systems.
-Soon, the experimental data from the LHC light ions run will be available to test our theoretical predictions.
-This will be essential for answering whether the QGP can indeed emerge in such small systems and for improving our understanding of collectivity from small to large collisions.
+We also highlights the importance of properly treating nonflow contributions and flow fluctuations when simulating small collision systems.
+The experimental data presented in \cite{ATLAS:2025nnt} will be essential for improving our understanding of collectivity from small to large collisions.